James-10/airflow-databricks-integration/README.md

 Integrate Databricks and airflow by executing code directly on Databricks using an Airflow DAG

 ## About
 This project uses the airflow community [docker-compose](https://airflow.apache.org/docs/apache-airflow/2.5.2/docker-compose.yaml) configuration.
-This is a basic POC for Airflow DAGs' integration with Databricks using the `databricks-cli` trigger the databricks api endpoints.
+This is a basic POC for Airflow DAGs' integration with Databricks using the `databricks-cli` to trigger the databricks api endpoints.

 The `notebooks/` folder holds some sample python modules to execute in Databricks and the `dags/` folder has sample DAGS to create/execute the notebooks in Databricks.
 Add your own DAGs and notebooks to the folders.